 Other communities have established similar guidelines, appreciating that if they ended up being sued, they would likely end up in a position of having to reach a settlement similar to the one in the Jones case.
 In the alternative, some cities were concerned that if they didn’t adapt, ended up being sued, failed to reach a settlement, they could end up with even less favorable dispositions of this type of legal dispute after a trial.

 Possessions of a Homeless Person in a Homeless Encampment

-There is a six part process for dealing with possessions of homeless people in an encampment.
+There is a six-part process for dealing with the possessions of homeless people in an encampment.

-First, a determination is made that a homeless encampment is on public property or a right away of some type.
+First, a determination is made that a homeless encampment is on public property or a right of way of some type.

 Third, LAHSA becomes the first point of contact with the residents of an encampment.
 The organization is required to offer services to people in the encampment at least once and up to four times.